Xiyue-Wang/TransPath/README.md

 * [Google ViT](https://github.com/google-research/vision_transformer)
 * [Pytorch Image Models(timm)](https://github.com/rwightman/pytorch-image-models)

+Please open new threads or address all questions to xiyue.wang.scu@gmail.com

 ### Citation
 Please use below to cite this paper if you find our work useful in your research.